typex1/Lambda-Concurrency/README.md

 # Lambda Concurrency tests based on simple AWS CLI invocations

-The SAM template deploys a Lambda function, an SQS queue and the IAM permissions required to run the application.
+The SAM template deploys a Lambda function, an SQS queue which acts as a trigger and the IAM permissions required to run the application.
 SQS invokes the Lambda function when new messages are available.

 The deployment foundation is taken from here: [serverlessland.com/patterns/sql-lambda](https://serverlessland.com/patterns/sqs-lambda)